lukzenn/NIAutoclicker-with-Reset/README.md

+This is a fork of [Shadowspaz' NIAutoclicker](https://github.com/Shadowspaz/NIAutoclicker)

+I've added **Alt+=** as a new shortcut to reset the autoclicker.
+This makes it easier to set a new click location.
+Simply hit **Alt+=** to reset, then toggle it back on as per usual (Alt+Backspace) and it'll ask for a new click location.

 # NIAutoclicker
 ##### Autoclicks in the background, giving you full control of your own mouse to do whatever else you want! #####
 ---